Russian envoy: UK has made little effort to free men sentenced to death in eastern Ukraine | Law-Order

 "We had a formal request here in London and in Moscow about these two guys - that they exist - and a phrase like 'we put all responsibility on Russia for them,'" Russian Ambassador Andrei Kelin said in an interview with Reuters.
 "There was no demand for mediation, no demand for their release or anything like that.
 'Let's talk about their fate and what can be done in this situation'.
 Nothing," he added.

 Responding to the suggestion that Moscow could easily put pressure on DPR officials to release the two men, Kelin said: "And so what?
 Has anyone from London asked us to do this?
-No." Britain's foreign ministry did not respond to a Reuters request to comment.
+No." Britain's foreign ministry said it was doing "everything we can to support the men."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)